 2. Rest of the rules remain to be the same and the only change is these are covered by CMS and Medicaid.

 The natural way of providing the telehealth service has not changed.
 The code that allows physicians to initiate a codable or billable encounter is G2012 – the virtual check-in code.
 The rest of the codes along with these updated changes, anyhow require the encounter to be initiated from the patient end.

-The rules that were imposed in 2018 on physician’s fees schedule in a way of modernizing the healthcare system by using technology, reducing administrative burden and enhancing the patient–doctor relationship is given clarity this time, with letting know the restrictive and relaxation of rules as well.
-Moreover, new legislation covers a number of provisions, in which HHS (Health & Human Services) to provide guidance on waiving specific rules related to provision of telehealth care services.
+The rules that were imposed in 2018 on physician’s fees schedule in a way of modernizing the healthcare system by using technology, reducing administrative burden, and enhancing the patient-doctor relationship is given clarity this time, with letting know the restrictive and relaxation of rules as well.
+Moreover, new legislation covers several provisions, in which HHS (Health & Human Services) guide waiving specific rules related to the provision of telehealthcare services.

 What has changed in Telehealth billing?